Mark and Cindy Hill won half of a $587 million payout

 The Hills also donated a scholarship fund to nearby North Platte High School in Dearborn, where they both graduated.

 City officials estimated these works would have taken around 25 years to complete if the city had to rely on its existing tax base.

-Mayor Kevin Boydston said: ‘I’ve said all along that these lottery winnings could not have gone to a better couple.
+Mayor Kevin Boydston said: ‘I’ve said all along that these lottery winnings distributed by the sweepstakes company could not have gone to a better couple.
 They are giving back to the community, just like they said they would.’

 The projects are not surprising considering the down-to-earth family’s reaction to their win.

 Rather than moving to an exclusive resort or investing in a fleet of Maseratis the family have stayed in their modest family home with husband Mark meeting his friends for coffee in the local convenience store, as normal, every day.

 The only big purchase they’ve made since netting the staggering amount was on a simple pick-up truck.

 Before the 2012 win, the Hills were a simple, working-class family with three grown sons and a ten-year-old daughter, Jaiden, who they adopted from China.